Frequently Asked Questions

 Q – Can adults receive IHSS?

 A – Yes.
-The IHSS program was initially created for the aged and adult population and was later expanded to assist disabled children as well.
+The IHSS program was initially created for the aged and adult population and was later expanded to assist special needs children as well.